kcubey/BluBox/README.md

 Done under NUS' Institute for Engineering Leadership, InnoVenture programme

 -----------------------------------------------
-Cleanup of file structure and organisation required
+Cleanup of file structure and organisation required; Work in Progress